 Another single from Red, this one has a great anthemic feel to it and mixes acoustic guitar into modern dance-pop.
-But is one that nevertheless translates onto the acoustic guitar exceptionally well because of its clear and defined chord progression.
+But it nevertheless translates onto the acoustic guitar exceptionally well because of its clear and defined chord progression.
 The song was a collaboration between Taylor, Max Marin, and Shellback.
 It achieved monstrous commercial success going 6x platinum in the US alone.

-Although the chord progression is quite simple, because of the nature of how it translates to the acoustic guitar there is a lot of freedom to play this in a few different ways.
-One is just as strummed chords or others have created some cool strumming patterns and arpeggiations to give it a little more spice.
+Although the chord progression is quite simple, because of the nature of how it translates to the acoustic guitar, there is a lot of freedom to play this in a few different ways.
+You can approach it with basic strummed chords or others have created some cool strumming patterns and arpeggiations to give it a little more spice.
 Do check out the video lessons for some inspiration on how to play the song.

 Click Here for tab for 22

 And once more, another song from Red.
 This was also a continued collaboration between Taylor and songwriters/producers Max Martin and Shellback.
-The song depicts the fun-loving and carefree joys of being 22 years old, because of the song’s success it became a bit of a phenomenon amongst her fans all over the world as they would mark their 22nd birthday as a date of importance specifically because of this song.
+The song depicts the fun-loving and carefree joys of being 22 years old.
+The song became a bit of a phenomenon amongst her fans all over the world, who would mark their 22nd birthday as a date of special importance because of this song.

-It’s an upbeat and joyful pop song that uses some good staccato rhythmic acoustic guitar. which gives it a lot of energy and life.
+It’s an upbeat and joyful pop song that uses some good staccato rhythmic acoustic guitar, which provides a lot of energy and life.
 Do be sure to check the video lessons for the strumming patterns as that’s a large part of what gives the song its upbeat feel.

 Click Here for tab for Betty

-Another pretty new one from Taylor also from her most recent 2020 release titled ‘Folklore’.
-The song returns to that country roots with a bit of rock flair and was written between Taylor and William Bowery.
+Another relatively new one from Taylor, also from her most recent 2020 release titled Folklore.
+The song returns to those country roots with a bit of rock flair and was written between Taylor and William Bowery.
 It was largely praised for the use of instruments such as the lap steel, harmonica, and harpsichord.
 Not common things to see in modern commercial pop!

 Click Here for tab for Blank Space

-This was the second single from Taylors 2014 album ‘1989’.
-It achieved huge commercial success spending seven weeks on top of the US Billboard Hot 100 selling over 8 million copies in the US, and even had a Grammy nomination!
+This was the second single from Taylor’s 2014 album 1989.
+It achieved huge commercial success, spending seven weeks atop the US Billboard Hot 100, selling over 8 million copies in the US and even earned a Grammy nomination!
 The official video for the single is sitting at an incredible 2.9 billion views on YouTube.

-Although the song is not necessarily a guitar-driven one, it does lend itself well to being played as a solo acoustic piece and many people have made their own renditions and interpretations of it.
-When Taylor sings the song acoustically it doesn’t completely line up with the original studio version, so don’t worry if some of the chords sound a little different.
+Although the song is not necessarily guitar-driven, it does lend itself well to being played as a solo acoustic piece and many people have made their own renditions and interpretations of it.
+When Taylor sings the song acoustically, it doesn’t completely line up with the original studio version, so don’t worry if some of the chords sound a little different.